iamsahm/bank-tech-test/planning/Task.md

         -   amount DECIMAL
         -   date DATE

+* update: deposit and withdrawal can happen in the same method

 -   Account statement (date, amount, balance) printing.

     -   statement
         -   returns history of date, amount, balance in list

+* update: moved this to separate class

 -   Data can be kept in memory (it doesn't need to be stored to a database or anything).